hungcq/knowledge-repo/information-technology/designing-data-intensive-applications/6-partitioning.md

   - Hash key -> assign each partition a range of hashes
   - -> More evenly distributed
   - Problem: inefficient range query
-  - -> Add other columns into primary key, sort by these columns
+  - -> Concatenated PK (eg (userid, ts)), hash & partition main column, sort by other columns
-  - -> Can handle search with a particular primary key
+  - -> Can handle search with a particular primary key (eg all messages of userid 1 in a ts range)
 - Skew workloads & hot spots:
   - Partially handled by hashing
   - Celebrity key problem: num of reads & writes of 1 key extremely high